Analyzing Vectrus (NYSE:VEC) and Aris Water Solutions (NYSE:ARIS)

-Vectrus (NYSE:VEC) and Aris Water Solutions (NYSE:ARIS) are both small-cap business services companies, but which is the superior investment?
-We will compare the two companies based on the strength of their analyst recommendations, profitability, risk, valuation, earnings, institutional ownership and dividends.
+Vectrus (NYSE:VEC) and Aris Water Solutions (NYSE:ARIS) are both small-cap business services companies, but which is the better investment?
+We will contrast the two companies based on the strength of their earnings, institutional ownership, profitability, analyst recommendations, risk, dividends and valuation.

+89.8% of Vectrus shares are held by institutional investors.
+3.2% of Vectrus shares are held by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

-This is a summary of current ratings and recommmendations for Vectrus and Aris Water Solutions, as reported by MarketBeat.
+This is a summary of current ratings for Vectrus and Aris Water Solutions, as provided by MarketBeat.com.

 |Sell Ratings